glennhenry/cs-notes/docs/data-structures-and-algorithms/06-hash-table/hash-table.md

 ### Example

 One of a simple hash function for hash table is the **division hash function**.
-The formula is :
+The formula is:
 $\text{hash code} = \text{key } \% \text{ array size}$
 The hash code for some key will be obtained by calculating the remainder (% modulo) of dividing the key by the array size.